awolverp/markupever/docs/docs/index.md

         print(element.attrs["href"])
     ```

     1. Use `HtmlOptions()` for HTML documents and `XmlOptions()` for XML documents.
-If you used it incorrectly, don't worry; it won't disrupt the process.
-These options specify namespaces and such differences between XML and HTML.
-Additionally, each provides you with different features.
+If used incorrectly, don't worry—it won't disrupt the process.
+These options specify namespaces and other differences between XML and HTML, while also providing distinct features for each type.

 === "Use Parser Directly"

-    These `.parse()` and `.parse_file()` function is a shorthand for using `.Parser` class.
-    But you can use it directly.
-It's designed to allow you to stream input using `.process()` method; By this way
-    you are don't worry about memory usages of huge inputs.
+    The .parse() and .parse_file() functions are shorthand for using the .Parser class.
+However, you can also use the class directly.
+It's designed to allow you to stream input using the .process() method, so you don't have to worry about the memory usage of large inputs.

     ```python title="main.py"
     import markupever